uwcms/ZYNQ-IPMC-HW/README.md

 The primary different is that the Zynq-7014S is a single core and has roughly 20% less resources than the Zynq-7020.
 The Zynq-7014S is also cheaper.

-ZYNQ-IPMC framework only uses a single-core and won't benefit from an additional core.
-Most applications won't need the extra resources from the Zynq-7020, therefore the Zynq-7014S is recommended for most applications.
+ZYNQ-IPMC framework only uses a single-core and won't benefit from an additional core nor FPGA resources.
+Therefore, the Zynq-7014S is recommended for most applications.

 From tests and experimentation a medium to high populated ZYNQ-IPMC solution requires around 25% of resources from a Zynq-7020.